FBI Cybersecurity Recommendations for Higher Education Institutions

 How can you provide accommodations for these students?

 For student 1, you can give the remote proctor instructions to bypass the student not using a webcam and face detection can be turned off.
 This way, the student can complete the proctored exam without the webcam but other test monitoring features, such as cell phone detection and voice detection, remain in place to protect the exam.
+For student 2, you can provide the remote proctor with specific accommodations for the student to allow bathroom breaks every ten minutes or as needed.

 Provide practice tests